Top 10: What to Do in Medellín, Colombia in 2026

-The magic of salsa dancing, bustling local markets, incredible food… Just 20 years ago, very few people would have predicted that Medellín, Colombia would become such a popular tourist destination.
-Today, tourists and digital nomads alike travel in large numbers to experience the rich culture, friendly hospitality and wonderful scenery that this Colombian paradise has to offer.
+The magic of reggaeton, bustling local markets, incredible food… Just 20 years ago, very few people would have predicted that Medellín, Colombia, would become such a popular tourist destination.
+Today, tourists and digital nomads alike travel in large numbers to experience the rich culture, friendly hospitality, and wonderful scenery that this Colombian paradise has to offer.

 There are countless things to do in Medellín.
-Whether you want to learn more about the city’s troubled history and dealings with Pablo Escobar, enjoy the City of Eternal Spring’s year-round great weather or dive into the local culture—Medellín has something for everyone.
-Today at Civitatis, we’re going to talk about our favourite things to do, so that you can make the most of your trip, hit the hot spots, and maybe discover some hidden gems. ¡Vamos!
+Whether you want to learn more about the city’s troubled history and dealings with Pablo Escobar, enjoy the City of Eternal Spring’s year-round great weather, or dive into the local culture, this city has something for everyone.
+Today at Civitatis, we’re going to talk about our favorite things to do in Medellín, so that you can make the most of your trip, hit the hot spots, and maybe discover some hidden gems. ¡Vamos!

 1. Embark on a Free Walking Tour